paluh/purescript-mailmachine/README.md

 ## Usage

-If you have `mailmachine` up and running all you need is to push mail record into appropriate redis `queue`.
+If you have `mailmachine` up and running all you need is to push mail record into the appropriate redis `queue`.
 Something like this should work:

 ```purescript
 module Main where